-The use of amantadine in children <1 year of age has not been adequately evaluated.
-The FDA-approved dosage for children 1-9 years of age is 4.4-8.8 mg/kg/day, not to exceed 150 mg/day.
+The use of amantadine among children aged <1 year has not been adequately evaluated.
+The Food and Drug Administration-approved dosage for children aged 1-9 years is 4.4-8.8 mg/kg/day, not to exceed 150 mg/day.
 Although further studies to determine the optimal dosage for children are needed, physicians should consider prescribing only 5 mg/kg/day (not to exceed 150 mg/day) to reduce the risk for toxicity.
-The approved dosage for children \geq 10 years of age is 200 mg/day; however, for children weighing <40 kg, prescribing 5 mg/kg/day, regardless of age, is advisable.
+The approved dosage for children aged ≥10 years is 200 mg/day; however, for children weighing <40 kg, prescribing 5 mg/kg/day, regardless of age, is advisable.

-The use of rimantadine in children <1 year of age has not been adequately evaluated.
-In children 1-9 years of age, rimantadine should be administered in one or two divided doses at a dosage of 5 mg/kg/day, not to exceed 150 mg/day.
-The approved dosage for children \geq 10 years of age is 200 mg/day (100 mg twice a day); however, for children weighing <40 kg, prescribing 5 mg/kg/day, regardless of age, also is recommended.
+The use of rimantadine among children aged <1 year has not been adequately evaluated.
+For children aged 1-9 years, rimantadine should be administered in one or two divided doses at a dosage of 5 mg/kg/day, not to exceed 150 mg/day.
+The approved dosage for children aged \geq 10 years is 200 mg/day (100 mg twice a day); however, for children weighing <40 kg, prescribing 5 mg/kg/day, regardless of age, also is recommended.